bnchk/uauto/patcher/readme.md

 This mitigates privilege escalation risk where lower access user adds line in automated script<br>
 to give themselves higher access next time it runs.<br><br>
 Using 3 users also compartmentalises breach scope in event of node software security issue:
-* sudo user - schedules scripts like this one/sudo tasks, no ssh access
+* sudo user - schedules scripts like this/setup services/sudo tasks, no ssh access
 * service user - no sudo, but runs the node/job the box is there for, no ssh access
 * access user - no sudo, ssh in via this user (its only purpose)
 <br>